Michigan GOP leader calls top Democrats ‘witches,’ jokes about assassination of Republicans

 “You people have to go out there and support their opponents,” Weiser said.

-The Michigan GOP did not respond to a request for comment Friday evening, nor did representatives for Upton and Meijer.
-But the state Republican Party’s co-chair, Meshawn Maddock, tweeted in Weiser’s defense, calling the matter a “distraction from the governor’s failed response to the pandemic.”
+Representatives for Upton and Meijer did not respond to requests for comment.

+The state Republican Party’s co-chair, Meshawn Maddock, tweeted Friday in Weiser’s defense, calling the matter a “distraction from the governor’s failed response to the pandemic.”

 “Calling someone a witch is NOT misogynist,” he wrote.